Skip to main content

 Assigning IP Addresses

-Currently, the MV63 series camera does not support static IP assignment.
-MV63 units must be added to a subnet that uses DHCP and has available DHCP addresses to operate correctly.
+The MV63 series camera does not support static IP assignment.
+MV63 units must connect to a subnet that uses DHCP and has available DHCP addresses to function properly.

 Installation Instructions

-Note: During first-time setup, the MV63 series will automatically update to the latest stable firmware.
-Some features may be unavailable until this automatic update is completed.
-This process may take up to 5 minutes to enable whole disk encryption.
-The state of this process can be monitored by referencing the MV LED Status.
+The MV63 series will automatically update to the latest stable firmware during the first setup.
+Some features may be unavailable until the update finishes.
+This process can take up to 5 minutes to enable whole disk encryption.
+You can monitor the progress by checking the MV LED status.

 Mounting Instructions